EXPLORE IV | Winter 2023

 German students from Goethe University have to register for the astrophysical introductory seminar (Astrophysikalisches Proseminar) and sign into the OLAT course.
 Everyone is welcome to participate - however, students that have completed the courses Astronomie I-II will be given preference.
 While Python will be a large part of the research in EXPLORE, no prior experience in Python is needed (except for a strong motivation to learn).
 The course will be held in English.

-US-american students from the MIT who are interested in participating in EXPLORE, please contact Mark Vogelsberger (mvogelsb@mit.edu). - Format: Since EXPLORE is an international collaborative project, all lectures and tutorials will be taking place online via Zoom (tba).
+US-american students from the MIT who are interested in participating in EXPLORE, please contact Mark Vogelsberger (mvogelsb@mit.edu). - Format: Since EXPLORE is an international collaborative project, all lectures and tutorials will be taking place online via Zoom.
+Click here to enter the Zoom room.

 - Exercises: With your peers from Germany, Canada and the USA, you will work in small groups exploring and working on real research topics (see below).
 These will be accompanied by lectures providing the basic knowledge of the topics and Python tutorials to learn scientific computing.
 Additionally, there will be weekly team meetings with your group mentor to exchange your ideas and receive feedback.